6.6. Full VACUUM

 1640 | 99 bytes | 1.21

-If most tuples are deleted and the VACUUM command is executed, many pages may become empty (e.g., 86.97% free space), but the total number of pages remains unchanged, indicating that the table file has not been compacted:
+If a user deletes most tuples and runs the VACUUM command, many pages may become empty (e.g., 86.97% free space).
+However, the total number of pages remains unchanged because the table file has not been compacted:

 testdb=# DELETE FROM accounts WHERE aid %10 != 0 OR aid < 100;